 That's where cyber liability insurance can help.
 If a hacker makes it through your firewall, cyber liability may help you pay for the fallout, such as…

 - Affected customer notification expenses

 - Credit monitoring fees

-Unfortunately, many small business owners think other commercial insurance policies cover their cyber liability exposures.
+Unfortunately, many small business owners think other commercial insurance policies include data breach protection.
 Take a look at “Want data breach insurance?
 Try putting it in your BOP” to learn why that's not usually the case.

 Compare quotes from trusted carriers with Insureon